Bioruebe/UniExtract2/README.md

 ## New features

 - Batch mode
-- Silent mode, not showing any prompts
 - Scan only mode to determine file types without extracting
-- Integrated updater
+- Built-in updater
 - 100+ new supported file types
 - Audio and video extraction for multimedia files
 - Cascading context menu
 - Support for password list for common archives
 - Improved optional status box with progress indicator
-- New detection methods + more detailed output and error messages
+- Better and faster file analysis
 - Support for some extractors not shipping with UniExtract as plugins
+- Silent mode, not showing any prompts
+- Many interface improvements and redesigned dialogs
 - Resource usage/speed improvements, lots of fixes
 - Auto-using 64 bit versions of extractors if supported by OS